Parenthetical vs Narrative Citations in APA: Side-by-Side Guide

 | 3+ authors | (Smith et al., 2024) | Smith et al. (2024) | APA 7th edition uses et al. from the first citation. |

-If you need the shorthand rule in isolation, move to the et al. guide.
+For the shorthand rule itself, review the et al. guide.

 Direct quotes in both formats